Chapter 1 of Part 1

 Mum was something of the introvert among us, the dreamy one – not unlike me.
 I was slightly extroverted as a child, but became less so in adulthood.

-Mum was poetic, her head in the clouds a bit, a spiritual seeker and I guess a proper hippy of the times, like her circle of friends.
-Christopher Gibbs describes mum.
-A famous art-dealer, Chris supposedly turned many of the Stones entourage on to LSD.
-He lived on Cheyney Walk, like Keith Richards and frequented The Flying Dragon, the health food café mum opened in World’s End, Chelsea, in around 1968, after her marriage to my father began to fall apart.
+Mum was poetic, her head in the clouds a bit, a spiritual seeker and I guess a proper hippy of the time, like the people in her circle of friends.
+A famous art-dealer, Chris supposedly turned many of the Stones entourage onto LSD.
+Like Keith Richards he lived on Cheyne Walk and he frequented The Flying Dragon, the health food café mum opened in World’s End, Chelsea, around 1968, after her marriage to my father began to fall apart.